 The Secretary, Under Secretary of Commerce for International Trade and other high-level officials may contact their counterparts in the other country if necessary.

-How does the TCC work?
+How does the TAC Program work?

 What happens if the other country does not remove the barrier?

-If the compliance process begun by the TCC does not result in resolving the problem, and if the officials of the foreign country cannot be convinced to act positively, then the U.S. government may examine whether we should turn toward active enforcement of our trade rights.
+If the compliance process begun by the Program does not result in resolving the problem, and if the officials of the foreign country cannot be convinced to act positively, then the U.S. government may examine whether we should turn toward active enforcement of our trade rights.

 Agreements such as the WTO and NAFTA provide for enforceable dispute settlement.
-If the TCC is unable to achieve voluntary compliance on the part of the other country, we then turn to USTR's Enforcement Office and seek to have the problem considered for dispute settlement procedures.
+If the Program is unable to achieve voluntary compliance on the part of the other country, we then turn to USTR's Enforcement Office and seek to have the problem considered for dispute settlement procedures.

 The TARA database includes active, binding agreements between the U.S. and its trading partners covering manufactured products and services.
 The parties to the agreements in TARA are national governments, agencies or inter-governmental organizations.

 How many trade agreements are in the Trade and Related Agreements (TARA) database?